MEMBERSHIP SUPPORT FOR UNDERPRIVILEGED INDIVIDUALS

 Joe passed away in 2001.
 He donated half of his estate to a trust.
-Tree quarters of the income is used to subsidise the membership for people who are keen to join Toastmasters but can’t afford the full fee in order that they can benefit from Toastmasters programme
+Three quarters of the income is used to subsidise the membership for people who are keen to join Toastmasters but can’t afford the full fee in order that they can benefit from Toastmasters programme.

-A second amazing thing that Joe did was to lobby the South African government to allow non-whites to attend Toastmasters meetings, explaining to them that even though it was against the apartheid regulations that it would benefit the country as a whole ifnon-whites could be allowed to attend meetings.
+A second amazing thing that Joe did was to lobby the South African government to allow non-whites to attend Toastmasters meetings, explaining to them that, even though it was against the apartheid regulations, it would benefit the country as a whole if non-whites could be allowed to attend meetings.

-Joe became very active in District 74 and other overseas Districts fulfilling many functions, notably club extension Chairman and continued with these functions until his untimely death in 2001.
-He was buried at the Fourways Memorial Park and his gravestone is engraved with the Mission of Toastmasters.
-Even in death Joe is an on-going Public Relations Officer for Toastmasters District 74.
+Joe became very active in District 74 and other overseas Districts fulfilling many functions, notably Club Extension Chairman and continued with these functions until his untimely death in 2001.
+He is buried at the Fourways Memorial Park and his gravestone is engraved with the Mission of Toastmasters.
+Even in death Joe is an ongoing Public Relations Officer for Toastmasters District 74.

 Should an underprivileged group be identified that wishes to benefit from Toastmasters but where sustainable funding looks unlikely then a Gavel Club can be formed.
 Here the Garmeson Trust will sponsor the whole club and that sponsorship can carry on indefinitely.

-Needless to say members of the Gavel Club will be encouraged to join full Clubs as soon as they obtain gainful employment which is expected as they continue their Toastmaster Training.
+Needless to say, members of the Gavel Club will be encouraged to join full Clubs as soon as they obtain gainful employment which is expected as they continue their Toastmasters training.

 The Garmeson Trust Members